IanWhitney/hemingway/notes.md

 > Hemingway's style is know for its precision, terseness and clarity.
 These are all features that I strive for in my code.
 Hemingway knew that this style came through rewriting.

-Writer's Have It Good
+Writers Have It Good
-  They get to publish their work
-  At some point, it's done
+  After publication, it's done

 Code is always a draft

 > Unless you are burning your program into some unalterable hardware, it can change.
 Most of us work in situations where the code changes constantly.
 It is never done

-We need to respect drafts
+This is to our benefit, if we allow it

-> Like writers, we should acknowledge the value drafts serve.
-Each one shows our growing knowledge of the code and our vision for where it should be.
+> Like writers, we can improve our code through each draft.
+Every time we improve the code, we show our growing knowledge of the code's purpose and our vision for what it should do.
+And, unlike writers, we don't have to stop.

-We need to understand how to improve our drafts Refactoring

-> I see a lot of programmers try to *get things right* right away, because they have an aversion to improving their code through drafts.

-Maybe because:
-  We aren't sure how
-  Or we haven't seen any benefits

-Hint: these two are related
+How do we take advantage of this?

+Refactoring is our Rewriting

+But only when we truly refactor

 Let's look at a common type of refactoring